Lemba13/PurifyPixels/README.md

 Response
 * The purified image in PNG format.

+Detect Steganography
+Endpoint: /detect

+Method: POST

+Request
+* Form-data with key `image` and the image file to be detected.

+Response
+* Text response of the class the image belongs to.

 1. Example with curl
     ```bash
     curl -X POST -F "image=@path/to/your/image.jpg" http://127.0.0.1:5000/purify --output purified_image.png
+    ```

+    ```bash
+    curl -X POST -F "image=@path/to/your/image.jpg" http://127.0.0.1:5000/detect
     ```

 2. Example with python